Discovering environments with XRM: Experiments

 \Cref{tab:xrm_effectiveness} shows that \method{} enables oracle-like worst-group-accuracy across datasets.
 The performance gains are remarkable in the challenging ColorMNIST dataset, where \method{} perfectly identifies digits appearing in minority colors, discovering a pair of environments conducive of stronger generalization than the ones originally proposed by humans.
-For the commonly-reported quartet of Waterbirds, CelebA, MultiNLI, and CivilComments, human annotations induce an average oracle worst-group-accuracy $80.6\percent{}$, while \method{} environments endow a super-human performance of $80.9\percent{}$.
+For the commonly-reported quartet of Waterbirds, CelebA, MultiNLI, and CivilComments, the average worst-group-accuracy is $67.3\percent{}$ when no group annotations are used.
+When using XRM, the average worst-group-accuracy significantly improves to $80.4\percent{}$, closely matching $80.6\percent{}$ achieved with human annotations.